myz96/hoopsiq/README.md

 Free to play on any web browswer
 See https://myz96.github.io/wordle/

-## Requirements:
-- [x] Link to hosted working game
-- [x] Link in URL section of Github

 ## Next steps:
 - Improve UI
- - Select players by teams at the bottom
  - Include a player silohette of each player
 - Build a "Who's that NBA Great?" extension that guesses Hall of Fame players
  - Additional information such as # of MVPs, # of All-NBA picks, # of championships